 Snow layers are commonly labeled with either their deposition date (i.e., the date when a specific layer was formed) or their burial date (i.e., the date when a specific layer was buried).
 While snowpack models predominantly work with deposition dates, practitioners mainly use burial dates.
-One reason for practitioners' preference for burial dates is the fact that layers can form

-5 over several days, which makes assigning a deposition date challenging.
+One reason for practitioners' preference for burial dates is the fact that layers can form over several days, which makes assigning a deposition date challenging.
 However, it is straightforward to derive the burial date of a simulated snowpack layer based on the deposition date of the overlying layer.
 Hence, layer dates of simulated snow profiles can easily be compared with layer dates recorded by practitioners.

-The distance function $d_t$ between two dates $t_1$ and $t_2$ becomes trivial as soon as the dates represent the same type of date (deposition or burial) and are converted into Julian dates: $d_t(t_1, t_2) = \frac{|t_1 - t_2|}{c}$ .
-In this case, the normalization factor c determines

-- 10 the time lag when the dates are considered to be completely dissimilar.
-A normalization factor of c = 5, for example, means that date differences from zero to four days become increasingly dissimilar (i.e., $d_t \in [0, 1]$ ), whereas date differences equal to or greater than five are considered completely dissimilar (i.e., $d_t \ge 1$ ; $d_t$ typically does not exceed 2, but the exact limit depends on c and the length of the season or the size of the DTW warping window constraint).
-A normalization factor of c = 1means that only identical dates are considered to have any similarity.
-Hence, c can be used to account for small deviations in - 15 reported burial dates as well as in short time lags of weather patterns across geographic regions.
-In cases when layer dates are not available for one or both layers, the distance $d_t$ defaults to indifference (i.e. $d_t = 0.5$ ).
+The distance function d_t between two dates t_1 and t_2 becomes trivial as soon as the dates represent the same type of date (deposition or burial) and are converted into Julian dates: $d_t(t_1, t_2) = \frac{|t_1 - t_2|}{c}$.
+In this case, the normalization factor c determines the time lag when the dates are considered to be completely dissimilar.
+A normalization factor of c = 5, for example, means that date differences from 0 d to 4 d become increasingly dissimilar (i.e., $d_t \in [0, 1]$), whereas date differences equal to or greater than 5 d are considered completely dissimilar (i.e., $d_t \ge 1$; d_t typically does not exceed 2, but the exact limit depends on c and the length of the season or the size of the DTW window constraint).
+A normalization factor of c = 1 means that only identical dates are considered to have any similarity.
+Hence, c can be used to account for small deviations in reported burial dates and in short time lags of weather patterns across geographic regions.
+In cases when layer dates are not available for one or both layers, the distance d_t defaults to indifference (i.e., $d_t = 0.5$).
 This makes it possible to label only important layers with their date.